TheBeachMaster/selfupdate/README.md

 A crappy attempt to auto-update running application

-- The services pull binaries from Github Releases
+- The service pulls binaries from Github Releases checks if `CurrentVersion` < `RemoteVersion`.
+- It updates itself if the above is true.

+- Do not use this in prod(_not that you would_), I am just experimenting!